undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Loop Head is the western tip of a long thin peninsula in County Clare, jutting out into the Atlantic at the mouth of the River Shannon.
-The peninsula is roughly 30 km long and at points barely a mile wide — saving it, just, from island status.
-On the south shore is the wide Shannon Estuary; on the north shore is the open Atlantic with the great cliff line that runs up to Kilkee and onward to the Cliffs of Moher.
-At the far western point stands the Loop Head Lighthouse, built in 1854, automated in 1991, still operating, and open seasonally to visitors.
+At its narrowest the peninsula is barely a mile wide.
+That, just, saves Loop Head from island status.
+The landmass runs roughly 30 km out of County Clare into the Atlantic at the mouth of the River Shannon, with the wide estuary along its south shore and the open ocean on its north, where the great cliff line runs up to Kilkee and onward to the Cliffs of Moher.
+At the far western point stands the Loop Head Lighthouse: built in 1854, automated in 1991, still operating, and open seasonally to visitors.

-The peninsula was awarded the EDEN status in 2010 for aquatic tourism — the structuring activity of the area is the sea, not the land.
-Dolphin-watching trips run out of Carrigaholt, surfing at Doonbeg, kayaking and sea-swimming at Kilkee, and lighthouse-keeper accommodation at the lighthouse itself.
-In 2013 it was named "Best Place to Holiday in Ireland" by the Irish Times — a moment that drove a small but durable bump in visitor numbers.
-Loop Head was used as a filming location for Star Wars: The Last Jedi (2017), and the cliffs feature briefly in the film.
-A giant "EIRE" sign carved in stone above the cliffs at the lighthouse — a Second World War neutrality marker telling Allied bombers they were over neutral territory — has been recently restored.
+The sea structures everything here, not the land.
+The peninsula won EDEN status in 2010 for aquatic tourism, and the award named what was already true.
+Dolphin-watching boats run out of Carrigaholt, surfers work Doonbeg, kayakers and sea-swimmers gather at Kilkee, and you can sleep in the keeper's accommodation at the lighthouse itself.
+In 2013 the Irish Times named Loop Head "Best Place to Holiday in Ireland", a moment that drove a small but durable bump in visitor numbers.
+Star Wars: The Last Jedi (2017) filmed on these cliffs, which appear briefly in the finished film.
+And above them at the lighthouse, a giant "EIRE" sign carved in stone has recently been restored: a Second World War neutrality marker that told Allied bombers they were over neutral territory.

-It is the most rewarding section of the Wild Atlantic Way that the day-tour traffic from Galway and Limerick does not reach.
+This is the stretch of the Wild Atlantic Way that the day-tour traffic from Galway and Limerick does not reach.

 When to go

-April through September is the practical window.
-May and September are the optimal months — the Atlantic light is at its sharpest, the bottlenose dolphin pods in the Shannon Estuary are active and resident, and the peninsula's pubs, restaurants and lighthouse tours are open without the August crowds.
-June and July carry the dolphin-watching peak; August is the family-summer month at Kilkee beach.
+April to September, broadly.
+May and September are the pick of it.
+The Atlantic light is at its sharpest then, the resident bottlenose dolphin pods in the Shannon Estuary are active, and the peninsula's pubs, restaurants and lighthouse tours operate without the August crowds.
+June and July carry the dolphin-watching peak.
+August belongs to families on Kilkee beach.
 The lighthouse tours run April to early October (verify exact 2026 season at loophead lighthouse.ie).
-Winter (November-March) is genuinely off-season — the lighthouse closes, several restaurants run shortened hours or close two days a week, and the Atlantic weather is serious.
-The Kilkee Saltwater Swim or Kilkee Pollock Holes are sheltered enough for hardy swimming year-round.
-The "Eire" sign and the cliff walks are accessible all year for those equipped for the weather.
+Winter, November to March, is the real off-season: the lighthouse closes, several restaurants cut their hours or shut two days a week, and the Atlantic weather is serious.
+Hardy swimmers still have the Kilkee Saltwater Swim and the Pollock Holes, sheltered enough for a dip year-round.
+The "Eire" sign and the cliff walks stay open all year to anyone equipped for the weather.

 How to get there

-By public transport: train from Dublin Heuston to Ennis (Iarnród Éireann; 3 hours, several daily services).
-From Ennis, Bus Éireann route 333 runs to Kilrush via Kilkee with several daily services Mon-Sat and reduced on Sundays.
-From Kilkee, Local Link Clare operates rural services along the Loop Head peninsula to Carrigaholt, Cross and the lighthouse trailheads — frequencies are limited and a hire car is the practical option for serious exploration of the peninsula.
-The Killimer-Tarbert car ferry across the Shannon Estuary (shannonferries.com) is the fast way to reach Loop Head from County Kerry — 20 minutes across the river, runs hourly all year except Christmas Day.
+Train first: Dublin Heuston to Ennis on Iarnród Éireann, 3 hours, several services a day.
+Bus Éireann route 333 then runs from Ennis to Kilrush via Kilkee, several times daily Monday to Saturday and less often on Sundays.
+Beyond Kilkee, Local Link Clare covers the peninsula villages of Carrigaholt and Cross and the lighthouse trailheads, but frequencies are thin; hire a car if you mean to explore the peninsula seriously.
+Coming from County Kerry, the Killimer-Tarbert car ferry (shannonferries.com) crosses the Shannon Estuary in 20 minutes and runs hourly all year except Christmas Day.
 Shannon Airport is roughly 1 hour 30 from the lighthouse by car.
-The West Clare Railway closed in 1961 and the trackbed is partly preserved as a heritage line at Moyasta.
+And the West Clare Railway?
+Closed in 1961, though part of the trackbed survives as a heritage line at Moyasta.

 Nearest station